xgill15x/353-Project/README.md

 more to be added after names have been changed for consistency
 ```

 **Note:** Sample files were not included in our project because our datasets are not extremely large and our programs run fast.
-As a result, the following python analysis/predictor files do not require input/output arguments, as they inherently operate on the complete datasets.
+As a result, the above python analysis/predictor files do not require input/output arguments, as they inherently operate on the complete datasets.

 ## Files produced / Expected outputs